Anime Matsuri: Anime Matsuri Mini

+Event history

 Anime Matsuri Hawaii

 Anime Matsuri Hawaii (AMHI) was a three-day anime convention held during November at the Hawaii Convention Center in Honolulu, Hawaii.
 The convention's programming included a concert, cosplay showcase, J-Fashion show, screenings, and panels.
 Yuegene Fay, a Thai cosplayer, was unable to make a guest appearance due to immigration issues.
 Upon arrival in Honolulu she was detained and put in a holding cell for three days.
 Anime Matsuri Hawaii did not return in 2016.

 Event history

 Anime licensor

 In July 2022, Anime Matsuri announced they had licensed two shorts from Nippon Animation, Genbanojō and Chuck Shimezō.
 Both were dubbed and Vic Mignogna was controversially involved in the production.